An Italian-inspired pasta loaded with homemade bolognese sauce. The dish is so EASY to make and packed with so much flavor.

 How to serve Bolognese?

 Bolognese may be served with just about any pasta.
-Once pasta is cooked, serve the meaty bolognese sauce over the pasta and freshly grated parmesan cheese.
+Once the pasta is cooked, serve the meaty bolognese sauce over the pasta and freshly grated parmesan cheese.

 How to store Bolognese?